Billy-Spearman-WCCI/RaceCarExtension/README.md

       we'll talk about tomorrow). `@Override` is put on the method in the subclass.
     * The parent class should either:
         1. Not know or care if the method is overridden or not, or
-        2. Explicitly prohibit overriding by putting the `final` keyword on the method.
+        2. Explicitly prohibit overriding by putting the `final` keyword on the method, or
+        3. *Force* the child classes to implement the method by not providing an implementation at all.
+(Such parent classes will be abstract, of course.)
+* `@Deprecated` is an annotation which merely tells other coders not to use this method, and is likely to be removed in future releases.
+Also sometimes used if a given method should *only* be used in very special cases.
 * **Instance variables** -- the fields you've seen belonging to object instances.
 (There is also a concept of **class variable** which should only be used in very specific instances, which we might not even encounter this course.)
 * `extends` -- A **subclass** `extend`s another `class`.
 If we tell Java that C extends B and B extends A, then C